minhhoccode111/realworld-fiber-clean/README.md

   because it will make the router layer depend on postgresql implementation, instead we return our custom not found error `entity.ErrNoRows`
 - Generate TypeScript API types
+- A response struct with pointer fields, shouldn't use `omitempty` because handling `profile?: ProfilePreview | null;` is harder than `profile: ProfilePreview | null;` in TypeScript

 ## How to start developing